millacarmona/morphospace/README.md

 using multivariate ordination methods, then use the resulting ordination as a reference frame in which elements representing different aspects of morphometric variation are projected.
-These elements are added to both graphic representations and objects as consecutive 'layers' and list slots, respectively, using the `%>%` pipe operator from `magrittr` (Bache & Wickham 2022).
+These elements are added to both graphic representations and objects as consecutive ‘layers’ and list slots, respectively, using the `%>%` pipe operator from `magrittr` (Bache & Wickham 2022).